What’s Hot And What’s Not in the 2019 Bentley Lineup

 With a price starting north of $300,000, the Mulsanne belongs in Bentley’s upper echelon.
 Not only is it the most expensive of all Bentley vehicles, but also the largest and most opulent of the lot.
 Since the British automaker’s focus is currently aimed at the new Continental GT and Bentayga SUV – which is understandable considering they drive most of the division’s sales – the 2019 Bentley Mulsanne is not a priority.
 In other words, the full-size flagship carries over basically unchanged.
 More the reason to spend $300,000 on something else.
 At least until the next-gen model arrives.

 Unlike the rest of Bentley range, the flagship Mulsanne sedan only comes with a single engine option.
-Its 6.75L twin-turbocharged V8 generates 505 hp and 752 lb-ft of torque in base, or a whopping 530 hp and 811 lb-ft of torque in the high-performance Mulsanne Speed spec.
+Its 6.75L twin-turbocharged V8 develops 505 horses and 752 pound-feet of rotational force in base, or a whopping 530 hp and 811 lb-ft of twist in the high-performance Mulsanne Speed spec.
 Ever since its inauguration in 2010, the Mulsanne has been offered with an 8-speed ZF automatic transmission with sport mode and paddle shifters.
 Until the next-gen arrives, the now-venerable Mulsanne won’t have anything else to offer in this regard.
 As for the new Mulsanne, we’ll have to wait and see what the British manufacturer has in store for us.
 Bentley’s arch rivals from Rolls Royce are working on modernizing the Ghost which directly competes with the Mulsanne.
 That’s probably the lead to look into while contemplating the ultra-luxury full-size sedan market’s future.

 Categories: List Articles